 Toxins may be stored for years in fatty tissues before being released during times of exercise, stress or fasting.
 During the release of these toxins, symptoms such as headaches, poor memory, stomach pain, nausea, fatigue, dizziness and palpitations may occur.
 To avoid these symptoms it is preferable that your body is in a relatively nutritionally ‘replete’ state.

 Starting a detox programme from a nutritionally depleted state, along with an inadequate intake of key nutrients during the detox can mean that your body is less able to support the detoxification process.
-Particular nutrients to be mindful of in this respect are minerals such as zinc, copper, magnesium, manganese, molybdenum, selenium and the antioxidants vitamins C and E.
+Particular nutrients to be mindful of in this respect are minerals such as zinc, copper, magnesium, manganese, molybdenum, selenium, B vitamins and the antioxidants vitamins C and E.

 The liver has two pathways designed to convert fat-soluble chemicals into water soluble chemicals so that they may then be easily excreted from the body via watery fluids such as bile and urine: Phase I (oxidation, reduction and hydrolysis reactions) and Phase II (conjugation reactions).